 - ½ a thumb sized piece of ginger peeled

 - 2 cloves

 - 1 spring onion julienne cut into long strips

 - ½ a tablespoon of soy sauce

 - Get a large pot of salted boiling water.
 Add the rice noodles and cook for about 6-7 minutes, then add your bok choy and cook for another 40 seconds.

-- Put the clear stock back in the pot, then put over low heat-medium heat.
-If there are any foamy bits flouting on top, just skim them off with a spoon or a ladle.
+Put the clear stock back in the pot, then put over low heat-medium heat.
+If there are any foamy bits floating on top, just skim them off with a spoon or a ladle.

 - Add your cooked bok choy and rice noodles.
 Then add your bean sprouts, spring onions and soy sauce.

 Taste to see if the broth needs any more soy sauce, then serve.
 If you want, serve with a wedge of lime and garnish with sliced red chilli.

 - Make sure you taste the broth at the end to make sure it has enough salt.

 - If you want to add more chilli flakes do so but be careful, they are hotter than you think.